alldayiwonder/bigdata_notes/relational_mysql.md

+---
+title: Notes on Relational Databases and MySQL
+---

 # Notes on Relational Databases and MySQL

 A relation is a table with attributes, or column headers.
 Rows of the relation are tuples, and the set of attributes in the relation is the schema.